AGILESCIENCE/Agilepy/docs/source/manual/advanced_configuration.rst

    :header: "Option", "Type", "Default", "Required", "Description"
    :widths: 20, 20, 20, 20, 100

-   galmode2, int, 0, No, "Fix the gal parameters using the internal analysis of the MLE.
+   galmode2, int, 0, No, "| Fix the gal parameters using the internal analysis of the MLE.
    | 0) gal0 and gal1 are kept free
    | 1) set gal0 for L0 and gal1 for L1
    | 2) set gal0 for L0 and L1